holg/gldf-rs/README.md

 WIP

-For the GLDF new Luminaire / Sensor Container Definition have a look at Basically -gldfis a zip Container, containing the product.xml for the Definition and as well the needed binaries, e.g. images and soem Eulumdat / or IES files, as well as 3D Models characterising the luminaire.
+For the GLDF new Luminaire / Sensor Container Definition.

+Basically .gldf is a zip Container, containing the product.xml for the Definition

+and as well the needed binaries, e.g. images and soem Eulumdat / or IES files, as well as 3D Models characterising the luminaire.

 More:

 https://gldf.io

 This rust lib for now can read the product.xml definition directly from the .gldf Container